 Funeral plans designed for today’s customers’ needs

 Want to know more about the direct cremation funeral plans available at Pure Cremation?
 You can read all about them online here or give us a call on 0800 182 2158 to have a chat to a member of our experienced team.
-Or if you'd prefer, you could request a free information pack online to either view now as a PDF or to be sent in the post.
+Or if you'd prefer, you could request a free guide online to either view now as a PDF or to be sent in the post.